Showing posts with label Thinkers. Show all posts

 The CryptO'pinion?

-I'm often sceptical of puzzles, as they demand much of my spare time, but Toogle is as sweet as it is sour using an elegant design that hides its devious soul.
+I'm often sceptical of puzzles but Toogle is as sweet as it is sour using an elegant design that hides its devious soul.
 There are screens that had me stumped for aeons and remembering that agony is almost unbearable!
 Level 3 had me stumped for longer than I care to admit but I breezed through others.

 So, if you're wondering why I would purchase something so sinister.
 Think again.
 Toogle is unique in many respects and a tough brainteaser that entertains by design.
-I love its style so if puzzlers are your thang, then I highly advise you to head over to Côté Gamers website and grab yourself a boxed copy.
+If puzzlers are your thang, I highly advise you to head over to Côté Gamers website and grab a boxed copy.
 Quite simply, this is a fantastic game.

 The box is nice and I love the colours.
 Plus today I finally learned what 'jeu' means... doh!